hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.
+#############################
+Forking a repo:
+A fork is a copy of a repository.
+It allows you to freely experiment with it without affecting the original project.
+To make a fork, you must log into GitHub.
+Please, open [our educational repository](https://github.com/hyperskill/intro-to-github) and click Fork in the top-right corner of the page.
+You will be prompted to modify the repository name and the description when creating the fork.
+Once you are done, go ahead and click Create fork.
+Branching:
+Branching especially helps organize team development processes.
+Several programmers work on different features at the same time, each in their own branch.
+After the job is done, the code is merged together.
+Now it may not be easy for you to understand branching, so just follow our recommendation and use special branches rather than work on the main directly.